atreyeem99/ORCA-keywords/README.md

 - `TEMP` for mentioning the temperature at which the property is to be measured
 - `BOHRS` for correcting the units in the input file
 - `Polar 1` means that the polarizability is computed analytically
-- `SCALFREQ` These are empirical factors that can be used to multiply all frequencies and correct for errors from theory
+- `SCALFREQ` These are empirical factors that can be used to mul8tiply all frequencies and correct for errors from theory
 - `DOSOC` for performing spin orbit coupling
 - `riints` RI approximation(MO)
 - `riints_disk` faster